schoi74/Midterm-Project-1/README.md

 ## Data Analysis

-We used data from the [Maryland Open Data Portal](https://opendata.maryland.gov/), the Johns Hopkins Center for a Livable Future’s [Maryland Food System Map](https://mdfoodsystemmap.org/), and the Johns Hopkins University’s Center for Systems Science and Engineering (CSSE) [daily reports of COVID-19 data](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).
+We used data from the [Maryland Open Data Portal](https://opendata.maryland.gov/), the Johns Hopkins Center for a Livable Future’s [Maryland Food System Map](https://mdfoodsystemmap.org/), and the Johns Hopkins University’s Center for Systems Science and Engineering (CSSE) [daily reports of COVID-19 data](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data) as of October  24th, 2020.
 For the Maryland Open Data Portal, we used data about [socioeconomic characteristics](https://opendata.maryland.gov/Demographic/Maryland-Counties-Socioeconomic-Characteristics/is7h-kp6x) and [demographics](https://opendata.maryland.gov/Demographic/Choose-Maryland-Compare-Counties-Demographics/pa7d-u6hs) across counties in Maryland.
 For the Maryland Food System Map, we used 2018 data regarding the [obesity prevalence rate](https://data-clf.hub.arcgis.com/datasets/35ba641edca9421da541242e66ec288e_476), the [diabetes prevalence rate](https://data-clf.hub.arcgis.com/datasets/a1faf09747be4911b20838c639341480_475), the [diabetes mortality rate](https://data-clf.hub.arcgis.com/datasets/dd16ad94a1b344b090868e0181c99674_479), and the [overall mortality rate](https://data-clf.hub.arcgis.com/datasets/75684f521c374e408d2dc082a41cafc0_477).

 We first grouped the data into three categories: health data, socioeconomic/demographic data, and COVID-19 data.
 We then conducted a cluster analysis for each group to see what clusters (by county in MD) existed; that was then used to create one cluster map (color-coded by anchor) per data group.
 We then looked at correlation rates between all variables across the three data groups.
 Finally, we looked at which counties were clustered into which anchors and interpreted what that meant for each county across the three data groups.

 We decided to focus mainly on the percents and rates where possible, as absolute values of numbers are difficult to compare across groups (ex: the effect that a mortality rate of 1000 people affects a county with a total population of 10,000 vs a county with a total population of 100,000 differently).

+It is important to note that the health data are from 2018 and the socioeconomic data are from 2019, but our COVID-19 data are obviously from 2020.
+Even though the timeline does not add up, we will conduct this analysis thinking about how the COVID-19 data relates to the health and socioeconomic datasets if they were all from the year 2020.

 ## Data Answer